At BTR, we know that there is no fear or pain equivalent to the trauma that comes from an ex-partner using your children to harm you.

 When he uses the children to hurt you, you can still seek deliverance and peace.
-Anne shares her thoughts on the free BTR podcast and in the full transcript below.
+Anne shares her thoughts on the free The BTR.ORG Podcast and in the full transcript below.

 When He Uses The Kids To Hurt You In The Courtroom